Intro & Bolded Text Reading Time: 2 minutes.

 This industry is not showing any signs of slowing down soon.
 The landscape is constantly evolving too, which means lots of opportunity for the dedicated student.

 You do not need to know how to code/program to become an app entrepreneur.
-In fact, we already have a free 8 day business plan available here if you’re interested in getting started with apps.
+In fact, we already have a free 8 day business plan you can use if you’re interested in getting started with apps.

-Who to Know: Without a doubt, the person I recommend you follow in this space is my friend Chad Mureta, founder of App Empire.
-Chad has had incredible success with apps, with over 50 million downloads.
+Who to Know: Without a doubt, there are two people I recommend you follow in this space.
+The first is Carter Thomas of Blue Cloud Solutions.
+Carter has an awesome free webinar you can check out for getting started and has gotten tens of millions of downloads.
+The other is my close friend Chad Mureta, founder of App Empire.
+Chad has had incredible success with apps (over 50 million downloads), and has been featured on 60 Minutes, MSNBC, and more.
 All the information, tools, resources, and networking you need is available inside this large community of app entrepreneurs.

 Creating a piece of software or Saas is a fantastic way to start an online business, and you don’t have to create it yourself.
 This true passive income model can open the doors to more opportunities as well.

 Your software should provide an immediate solution to a pain or need for a niche of people.
-The software can be standalone (e.g. CrazyEgg), or it can supplement another software or service (e.g. AWProTools).
+The software can be standalone (e.g. CrazyEgg), or it can supplement another software or service (e.g. AWProTools, an add-on for Aweber).

 Personally, I like this model a lot.
 There is lots of room to scale, and you can also cross-sell and upsell other products and services on the backend.

-Who to Know: Neil Patel, founder of KISSMetrics, HelloBar, and CrazyEgg is the person to know.
-Neil has one of the best blogs out there over at Quicksprout, where he shares a lot of his most valuable lessons and strategies.
+Who to Know: Neil Patel, founder of Kissmetrics, HelloBar, and CrazyEgg is the person to know.
+I’ve worked directly with Neil on multiple projects and I can tell you with certainty — he is the real deal.
+He has one of the best blogs out there at Quicksprout, where he shares a lot of his most valuable lessons and strategies.

-You should also definitely know Dane Maxwell of The Foundation.
-His online mentoring program guides entrepreneurs to start and scale software companies.
+You should also definitely check out Dane Maxwell and The Foundation.
+His online mentoring program has guided 1,600+ new entrepreneurs to start and scale software companies, and the community continues to thrive.
 He’s an incredible person on a grand mission.

 Online business is not limited to just the technical, internet savvy folks.
 If you are passionate about a particular form of art, you can turn this into a successful business.